Fikile Ntshangase: Rising tensions

 The local community had been split regarding the mine's expansion, leading to rising tensions.
 Some had been campaigning to preserve their rural livelihoods and the environment, but other community members needed work from the mine and supported expansion.
 Some Mpukunyoni locals protested proposed relocations related to Tendele’s expansion, citing inadequate public consultation prior to the awarding of mining rights to the company.
 Locals near the mine had been subject to intimidation and threats of violence in the months prior to Ntshangase's murder.
 Families who refused to be relocate from their ancestral lands were reportedly shot at.
-In April of 2020, 19 bullets were shot at the home of another anti-mining activist, Tholakele Mthethwa.
+In April 2020, 19 bullets were shot at the home of another anti-mining activist, Tholakele Mthethwa.

 Tendele mines initially attempted to reach an agreement with MCEJO to withdraw the court cases against the company, to which some MCEJO members agreed.
 Ntshangase had reportedly declined to sign an agreement and refused the company's bribe.
 She reportedly said, “I refused to sign.
 I cannot sell out my people.
 And if need be, I will die for my people.”